abussing/Stock-Backtester/README.md

 1. #### Provide a list of ticker symbols to be considered in the backtest.
 2. #### Provide primary filters to restrict possible trades to only those satisfying defined criteria.
 Primary filters include...
-    1. `VolumeFilter`: Specify the minimum volume a ticker must have on that day (or previous days) for a trade to be considered possible.
+    * `VolumeFilter`: Specify the minimum volume a ticker must have on that day (or previous days) for a trade to be considered possible.
-    2. `WeekdayFilter`: User specifies which days of the week trades should be considered on.
+    * `WeekdayFilter`: User specifies which days of the week trades should be considered on.
-    3. `UpDayFilter`: User specifies if, for example, a ticker should be bought at close only if it closed higher than it opened (or vice versa) that day.
+    - `UpDayFilter`: User specifies if, for example, a ticker should be bought at close only if it closed higher than it opened (or vice versa) that day.
 Or if a ticker should be bought at open only if the it closed higher than it opened (or vice versa) on the previous day.
 3. #### Designate which of the above filters apply to entering a trade and which apply to exiting a trade.
-    1. `EntryFilter`: Accepts as arguments the tickerdata object defined in step 1, and relevant filters defined in step 2.
+    - `EntryFilter`: Accepts as arguments the tickerdata object defined in step 1, and relevant filters defined in step 2.
-    2. `ExitFilter`: Accepts as arguments the tickerdata object defined in step 1, and relevant filters defined in step 2.
+    - `ExitFilter`: Accepts as arguments the tickerdata object defined in step 1, and relevant filters defined in step 2.
 4. #### Provide secondary filters to restrict trades based on ticker performance under the primary filters strategy so far.
 For example...
-    1. `CumReturnFilter`: Trades only those tickers who are among the top m tickers in terms of cumulative return over the past d days under the primary filter strategy.
+    - `CumReturnFilter`: Trades only those tickers who are among the top m tickers in terms of cumulative return over the past d days under the primary filter strategy.
-    2. `StdDevFilter`: Same idea as CumReturnFilter except for smallest m standard deviations.
+    - `StdDevFilter`: Same idea as CumReturnFilter except for smallest m standard deviations.
-    3. `SharpeFilter`: Same idea except for top X Sharpe tickers.
+    - `SharpeFilter`: Same idea except for top X Sharpe tickers.
 5. #### Into a `Strategy` object, combine the secondary filters with info about when to enter/exit trades, min hold time, whether to go short/long.
 6. #### Into a `BackTest` object, combine the Entry and Exit filter objects from step 3 along with the Strategy object from step 5.
-    - This class contains methods for obtaining a summary and plots of the strategy's performance.
+This class contains methods for obtaining a summary and plots of the strategy's performance.

-There is much more functionality than demonstrated in the short blurb above.
+The module has much more functionality than was demonstrated in the short blurb above.
 For more complex use cases, see the example code section of this repository.